leonlinsx/minimal-mistakes/_posts/2020-08-12-cognitive-bias-incentive.md

 What they found was that for many tests, the higher incentive amount doesn't reduce cognitive biases.
 In the image below, each graph is one type of cognitive bias test.
 Within each graph is the three incentive types given - no, standard, and high.
 The performance on each is shown.
 In many of the experiments, there's no increase in performance, moving from the "standard incentive" tick mark to the "high incentive" tick mark.

+And when looking at response times, a proxy for effort, they found that people did put in more effort when the incentive amount increased.
+In the graphs below, you can see the "high incentive" sections all being higher than the "standard incentive" sections, implying people took longer to think when they were given more money.

 #### Follow up questions